 - Flying after scuba diving: You should not travel to a high altitude (fly or visit a mountain area etc) within 12 hours of completing a single dive or 18 hours after multiple dives.
 It is recommended to wait 24 hours, if possible, before doing so.

 - Please bring your certification card or divers logbook if you are a qualified scuba diver – the dive supervisor will require to see it before you may participate in certified dives.
-If you do not have proof of certification, please contact us prior to your trip to avoid disappointment on the day.
+If you do not have proof of certification, please contact us before your trip to avoid disappointment on the day.

 Try our simple medical questionnaire to see if you can go diving!